andywu0408/Restuarant-tinder/README.md

 ## Available Scripts

-In the project directory, you can run: (`yarn install` before all of these)
+In the project directory, you can run:

 ### `yarn start`